raatiniemi/me/content/thoughts/working-with-time-and-time-zones.md

 over multiple days.

-This is certainly an edge case (at least for how I use the application), but it has been in the back log for at least a couple of years.
+This is certainly an edge case (at least for how I use the application), but it has been in the backlog for at least a couple of years.
 My, very naive, thinking was to check if the time interval start and stop was on different days and then split them around midnight.